Take 10 developers and let them all hand-formatter some sample source-codes and you will get 10 different results.

 Some developers like many empty lines and indent nearly everything or want to have a description with a Date, Name, and Copyright over every method.
 Other developers hate empty lines and only ident one space.

 Perhaps you have the "begin" at the end of the line and the "end" at the first position like:

 But since the IDE has Castalia or perhaps you are using a third-party-tool you got the funny colored helper-lines to show the corresponding begin-end's, it is better that begin-end has the same ident.

 Is there a right way to format your source-code?
 You may have the standpoint - only the default formatter-settings are the right way.

-Class fields has an "F" at the beginning, parameters an "A", local var's an "L".
+Class fields have an "F" at the beginning, parameters an "A", local var's an "L".
 Perhaps you like to mix your local language with English (better not).
 Are you rename all your visual controls?

 Label1 -> lbName